 1. It can improve your cardiorespiratory fitness.

-A 2014 study published in the British Journal of Sports Medicine found that it was twice as effective as moderate-intensity training at improving cardiorespiratory fitness.
+A 2014 study in the British Journal of Sports Medicine found that high-intensity training was twice as effective as moderate-intensity exercise for improving cardiorespiratory fitness.

 2. It’s time-efficient.

-You may only notice a small amount of white on your Oura Daily Movement Graph, even if you feel like you pushed yourself during your workout.
-Over the course of the day, it can appear minuscule in comparison to your low and medium-intensity activity – but that’s not a bad thing.
-The more intense a workout is, the shorter it needs to be.
+You might notice only a small amount of white on your Oura Daily Movement Graph, even if your workout felt intense.
+This can seem minimal compared to your low- and medium-intensity activity, but that’s normal.
+The more intense the workout, the shorter it needs to be.

 3. It can promote fat burning.